+'''

+(cf. 5144 - Discipline)

 (cf. 5144.1 - Suspension and Expulsion/Due Process)

+'''

 When an employee is found to have committed retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the district shall take appropriate disciplinary action, up to and including dismissal, in accordance with applicable law and collective bargaining agreement.